 Overview of the CAEECC

-The CAEECC is a public forum for providing input into the development and management of the California EE Portfolio operated by Program Administrators/ under the auspices of the Commission.
-The CAEECC was conceived to facilitate public discussions between Program Administrators and other stakeholders on matters relating to the design and implementation of programs and activities that comprise the California EE portfolio./ CAEECC subcommittees address strategies for meeting the energy savings needs of individual sectors.
-Subcommittee meetings are open to Market Actors as well as Implementers, representatives of local governments, and other members of the public.
+The CAEECC is a public forum for providing input into the development and management of the California Investor Owned Utility (IOU) EE Portfolio operated by Program Administrators/ under the auspices of the California Public Utility Commission.
+The CAEECC was conceived to facilitate public discussions between Program Administrators and other stakeholders on matters relating to the design and implementation of programs and activities that comprise the California EE portfolio./ CAEECC subcommittees address market scoping and strategies for meeting the energy savings needs of individual sectors.
+Subcommittee meetings are open to Market Actors as well as Implementers, representatives of local governments, and all members of the public.
 CAEECC strives to allow Market Actors, including Implementers, to engage in CAEECC discussions to the fullest extent possible, short of creating conditions that foster the inappropriate influence situations that the CPUC seeks to avoid.

 The term “Market Actor” refers to an entity, or a parent, affiliate or subsidiary of such entity, that may provide or offer to provide for compensation equipment, devices, plans, knowledge, services or a combination of the foregoing, to produce energy savings under one or more of the Rolling Portfolios authorized in D.15-10-026.
 Market Actors include Implementers.